JoaquinGimenez1/Documentation/README.md

 ### Configuring setup files of the platform

-Main configuration file of the project.
+Main configuration file of the project `local.conf`.

 `vim conf/local.conf`